-Date of Birth: September 7, 1947 Seminary: St. Mary's Seminary that he had committed numerous acts of sexual child abuse between 1971 and at least 1986.
+Date of Birth: September 7, 1947 Seminary: St. Mary's Seminary and Official C. Newman disclosed that he had committed numerous acts of sexual child abuse between 1971 and at least 1986.
 Archdiocesan records include a list of twelve victims, all boys between the ages of 9 and 15.
 The list includes the victims' names, addresses, the dates of abuse, the places of abuse, the nature of the abuse, and the approximate number of occasions on which the abuse occurred, all apparently reported by Newman.